orbitartprint/bballorbit/src/blog/content/constraint-led-approach.md

 ### The Illusion of Mastery

 Perfect mechanics feel like progress — but often they’re *false learning*.
-Repetition without variability breeds fragility.
+Repetition without variability breeds fragility — real learning begins when mistakes are explored, not punished.

-Real learning happens when players must *adjust* — when mistakes aren’t punished but explored.

 The **CLA** flips this logic: instead of avoiding chaos, it uses it.
 Every constraint — spacing, time, defenders — becomes a tool to shape perception and decision-making.